What is Raw Milk?

 Helpful hints for coordinators and clubs members:

 - We have found that the 165 quart coolers found at Costco (retail $90) can hold 24 gallons of milk.
 This is a very handy size for hauling large quantities of milk.
 One suggestion is for groups to purchase one (or several) of these coolers to use at the drop off site.
 You can also find refrigerators on Craigslist for free.
-All we ask is that you somehow keep the milk cool.
+You are required that you somehow keep the milk within the appropriate temperature.
 (NOTE: Milk is to be stored in temperatures maintained between 34 – 38 degrees at all times.)

 - If large coolers are used, they will be very heavy when they are full of milk and ice.
 It is recommended that thought be given to minimizing lifting and movement of the full coolers.